jmibanez/jmi-dotemacs/README.md

      that should be configured and loaded as early as possible.
 It's the first init file that `main.el` loads

-   - [`001-custom.init.el`](001-custom.init.el) is where I dump
-     everything that is set via `customize` -- at least temporarily.
-I move stuff from this file to their proper place.
-(I should probably move the `custom-set-faces` stuff to
-     `001-theme.init.el`)

    - [`001-theme.init.el`](001-theme.init.el) is where I configure how I like Emacs to look, including setting the theme, and configuring the modeline